alankylam/Data-Science-Portfolio/README.md

 ### Simulate Production
-Finally, we have must create hypothetical oil wells that produce over a period of time.
-We can finally observe the expected production and drainage of this reservoir.
+Finally, we can create hypothetical oil wells that produce into the reservoir over a period of time.
+We can now observe and monitor the expected production and drainage of this reservoir.

 ```
 import os